kimaril/Spider/README.md

 4. ```python3 spider.py``` and follow the input instructions.

-## <center>You have to ensure you have the latest Firefox on your machine & path to the latest geckodriver in PATH variable!</center>
+<h1><center>You have to ensure you have the latest Firefox on your machine & path to the latest geckodriver in PATH variable!</center></h1>